kecbigmt/docgent/docs/memory-bank/progress.md

 ## Current Status

 The project is in MVP (Minimum Viable Product) stage with core functionality implemented.
-Recent development has focused on enhancing the citation system to show sources of information when answering questions, and improving the agent's autonomy in determining its workflow.
+Recent development has focused on enhancing the citation system to show sources of information when answering questions, improving the agent's autonomy in determining its workflow, and refactoring the architecture to better adhere to clean architecture principles.

 The system can currently:
 1. Monitor Slack conversations